unc-csxl/orientation/sqlalchemy/4_crud_operations.md

         return [entity.to_model() for entity in entities]
 ```

-Just like how we got _all_ of the data in our table, we can also get data from our table that matches a condition.
+Just like how we got _all_ of the data in our table.
+We can also get data from our table that matches a condition.

 For example, what if I wanted to get only the public organizations from my database.